 A successful OT cyberattack can result in a system failure that leads directly to production downtime – impacting partners, customers, corporate reputation, and Environmental, Health and Safety (EHS) factors.
 The financial impact of an OT disruption can be enormous.

 Choosing the right cybersecurity partner is critical to minimizing attack risks.
-When selecting a third-party firm to manage an MSS, manufacturers should look for partners that understand:
+When selecting a third-party firm to manage an MSS, industrial companies should look for partners that understand:

 - Programmable Logic Controllers (PLCs)